 In the second stage of the process, the P&T reviews the subcommittee's report and the materials in the candidate's packet.
-The P&T also reads and discusses selected research papers.
 Afterward, it makes a formal recommendation to the Dean on whether to extend the contract.

-The final decision and suggestions for improvement are communicated to the junior faculty member by the Senior Associate Dean of Faculty and Research, the Chair of the P&T, and one or more members of the ad hoc committee, usually the member of the P&T Committee.
+The final decision and suggestions for improvement are communicated to the junior faculty member by the SADFR, the Chair of the P&T, and one or more members of the ad hoc committee, usually the member of the P&T Committee.
 Promotion decisions are based on multiple factors, some of which are hard to measure quantitatively (e.g., the quality and importance of the candidate's research).
 Therefore, while providing guidance, the School avoids explicit contracting, e.g., if you do x and y, you will be promoted.